-In instances where a patient is admitted for routine surveillance or chronic disease management, undertaken within the Admitted Patient Care setting (typically as a day case), only the information provided for the current admission should be coded.
-The regularity of surveillance routines and treatment for chronic conditions varies and for example can occur weekly, monthly, annually or every 5 years.
-Any condition or co-morbidity that affects the management of the patient's current episode of care would need to be recorded by the responsible consultant to ensure the information is coded.
+Where a patient is admitted for routine surveillance or chronic disease management, undertaken within the Admitted Patient Care setting (typically as a day case), only the information provided for the current admission must be coded.
+Any condition or comorbidity that affects the management of the patient's current episode of care must be recorded by the responsible consultant to ensure the information is coded.
+Comorbidities documented on a recent clinic letter, or any other documentation must be confirmed as being current/active with the responsible consultant prior to code assignment.